Aigachu/Lavenza/README.md

 There are many different ways to use Lavenza, but first you should try to get a bot up and running!

 To start off, we'll use **npm** to fetch our dependencies.
-In your command-line, travel to the root of this repository and do the following:
+In your command-line, travel to the Lavenza-II folder, wherever you cloned it, and do the following:

 ```
 cd app;